 DID YOU KNOW?

-- It is not allowed to drink onboard alcohol purchased at tax free shops or inflight sales
+- it is not allowed to drink onboard alcohol purchased at tax free shops or inflight sales.

-It is also important to know that in many countries, it is a criminal offence to be drunk on an aircraft.
+Moreover, it's important to know that in many countries, it is a criminal offence to be drunk on an aircraft.